ar-io/ar-io-grants/README.md

 The [AR.IO](http://AR.IO) Foundation functions as the steward of the network, balancing its growth and development with a commitment to the community's needs and the network's foundational ethos.
 In support of this role, The [AR.IO](http://AR.IO) Foundation has developed a grants program to help empower and incentivise the [AR.IO](http://AR.IO) community to contribute to the Network's long-term success.

-## Important Note

-The Grants Program is currently being soft-launched with our friends at Arweave India and we are currently only accepting from teams attending Hacker House 4.
-The program will be made available to the wider community very soon!

 ## Grant Focus Areas
 Below are the areas in which we're currently most interested in receiving grants proposals.